 There are a variety of ways to get to camp.
 Some families drive or fly with their children to and from camp, however some campers do fly to and/or from camp on their own as an unaccompanied minor.
 We can meet/escort campers flying as unaccompanied minors at the Portland International Jetport (PWM) in Portland, ME or at the Augusta State Airport in Augusta, ME.
-For an additional fee, we can also provide staff to accompany campers in flight or other transportation.
-We will work individually with families determine the best travel options for their camper.
+We may also provide staff to accompany campers in flight or other transportation.
+We will work individually with families to determine the best travel options for their camper.
 Because of the necessary travel and staff needs, there are additional fees associated with airport escort/pick up or chaperoning.
 Please contact Emily to discuss further.

 What is communication like from camp and will I be able to communicate with my child while they are at camp?

 Our director will write regular blog posts about activities at camp, and each family will receive a report about their camper’s experience while they are at camp.
 We also have a program where families can email their campers, and campers can then write a letter home that is scanned and emailed to families.
 Campers are also welcome to send and receive letters via the good old USPS!

 After camp, you will receive a final report that details your camper’s growth and development in the areas of social development, executive function and anxiety management.